nixcodeit/nixcode-ai/.nixcode/init.md

 ## Project Overview

-nixcode-ai is a terminal-based client for interacting with Large Language Models (LLMs), with a primary focus on Claude AI by Anthropic.
+nixcode-ai is a terminal-based client for interacting with Large Language Models (LLMs), with a primary focus on Claude AI by Anthropic and OpenAI models.
 It's a Rust-based TUI (Text User Interface) application that provides a modern, terminal-friendly interface for communicating with AI assistants directly from the command line.
 The application features a vim-inspired input system, a chat interface, and an innovative tool invocation framework that allows the AI to use external tools.

 ## Architecture

 The project follows a modular architecture organized as a Rust workspace with multiple packages:

 1. **Main Application (apps/nixcode-cli)**: The terminal interface and user interaction layer
-2. **LLM SDK Library (libs/llm_sdk)**: API client for LLM providers (currently Anthropic, with plans for OpenAI, etc.)
+2. **LLM SDK Library (libs/llm_sdk)**: API client for LLM providers (Anthropic, OpenAI, with plans for more)
 3. **Core Library (libs/nixcode)**: Core functionality including tools, utilities and event management
 4. **Procedural Macros (libs/nixcode-macros)**: Custom macros for the project